Europe Heatwave Sends Temperatures Soaring, Forces Governments To Issue Health Warnings

-An intense heatwave spreading across Europe has caused governments to issue health alerts to their citizens, with France recording their all-time hottest temperature on Friday, reported The BBC.
+An intense heatwave spreading across Europe has caused governments to issue health alerts to their citizens, with France recording their all-time hottest temperature on Friday, reported the BBC.
 Temperatures in France reached a record-breaking 45.1 C (113.2 F) on Friday while other countries also recorded sweltering temperatures.

-In France, public pools have remained open late into the night to help people combat the heat while in Germany, people are reportedly freezing water bottles and taking them to bed at night to help keep the heat at bay.
+In France, public pools have remained open late into the night to help people combat the heat.
+Meanwhile, in Germany, people are reportedly freezing water bottles and taking them to bed at night to help keep the heat at bay.

 Experts have weighed in on the situation, explaining why Europe is experiencing such intense heat waves.
 Timothy Hewson, who leads a forecasting team at the European Centre for Medium-Range Weather Forecasts (ECMWF), says that heatwaves are not uncommon during the summer months, especially during dryer years when there is less moisture in the soil to evaporate and help cool the ground.
 However, he warns that rising global temperatures are contributing to this summer’s intense heat.